 If you’re anything like me, the first thing you do when you check into a hotel room is to explore the bathroom.
 Some of you may choose to bounce on the bed but we’ll let that pass.

 Whilst I love the usual gleaming, pristine, minimalistic bathrooms with soft fluffy towels and twee little wrapped toiletries to warm the heart, I actually prefer a more traditional bathroom.
 If this is in a boutique hotel with the kids being looked after by their Aunty Sarah, so much the better.

 Don’t you find when you return home, your need to renovate your own bathroom kicks up a gear?
 So, how do you create a traditional bathroom at home?

-For me, one of the fixtures I’ve got my eye on is a roll top bath from Bathroom Luxuries.
+For me, one of the fixtures I’ve got my eye on is a roll-top bath.
 Both roll top and freestanding baths make a fabulous centrepiece in a larger bathroom.

 They are available in a range of sizes, depths and materials, and come with a wide range of tapware.